wshuai190/wshuai190.github.io/_pages/about.md

 ## Services

-He has served as a reviewer for the following journal/conference:
+I serve as a reviewer/PC member for the following journal/conference:

 - TOIS: ACM Transactions on Information Systems
 - ACM ICTIR 2023: ACM International Conference on the Theory of Information Retrieval